kswoo97/FGPAnom/README.md

 This repository is an official code implementation of the paper entitled ***Learning to Flow from Generative Pretext Tasks for Neural Architecture Encoding***.

-The paper has been submitted to ICML 2025.
+The paper has been submitted to NeurIPS 2025.

 This repository provides a source code of our proposed pre-training method ***FGP***, and used datasets.